wvabrinskas/Neuron/README.md

 # Important Note: GPU Support (WIP)
 Currently there is no GPU execution, at least not as how I would like it.
 Everything runs on the CPU, with some C optimizations for certain mathematical functions.
 Neuron will run multithreaded on the CPU with somewhat decent speed depending on the model.
 However a very large model with serveral kernels and convolutions will take a while.
 This is something I want to get working ASAP however Metal is very difficult to work with, especially with my limited knowledge and my desire to write everything from scratch.

+# Quick Start Guide
+To get started with Neuron it all begins with setting up a `Sequential` object.
+This object is responsible for organizing the forward and backward passes through the network.
 # Basics Background
 ## How does Neuron work?
 ## Tensor